 Transport Alone is Not Enough...

 Our "hands up" approach provides additional support to source shelters beyond the "Give Back" component.

-Provided onsite training and enrichment supplies at source shelters in four states.
+Offers onsite training and enrichment toolkits to source shelters at no cost

-Donated banks of caging in Kentucky to enable indoor housing for puppies.
+Donated banks of caging to a source partner in Kentucky to enable indoor housing for puppies

 For more on the program inception, philosophy and progress see Heather Cammisa's featured blog on Animal Sheltering Online.